company

 On many projects the division of testing responsibility between developers and independent testers is not well understood.
 This can lead to gaps in test coverage, as well as strained relationships between the two groups.
 In our consulting work, we find that this conflict is almost always caused by a lack of a clear understanding of the respective roles and responsibilities of these two groups.

 This paper discusses some of the causes of the conflict, presents a simple framework for defining the different team roles, and provides some practical methods for defining “who should do what”.
-It was presented to the AsiaSTAR conference in Sydney in July 2001.

 Link to top